It was our third visit to a local church in the last 102 weeks. We learned an important tip for your church greeters.

 In several Hispanic churches that I have visited, an air kiss on the cheek happens only after parties have been introduced to each other.
-It is an awkward moment when that happens before you are introduced.
+When such a greeting is given before a personal introduction, it is an awkward moment.

-In many North American churches, the air kiss between strangers doesn’t happen when people first meet.
+In many North American churches, the air kiss between strangers doesn’t happen at all.

-But besides local customs, the invasion of personal space that happens can be an unintentional barrier that your greeter creates with your guest.
+This can be an unintentional barrier that your greeter creates with your church guest.

-Other things in your service will need to overcome that awkwardness, or that may be the only thing that visitor remembers.
+Other things that make a better impression during your service will need to overcome that awkwardness.
+You do not want that unwelcome kiss, hug, or shoulder pat to be the only thing that your visitor remembers.

 Nothing quite ruins my Sunday church experience like the 65 year old greeter who tries to mouth kiss me every time I go.